 Wat Phra Nang Sang

 The battle is commemorated every year in March at the Phuket Heroines Festival in Thalang.
-A statue of Thao Thep Kassatri and Thao Sri Sunthon (known as Chan and Mook before the King gave them these names for their valiant defense of Phuket) lies in the temple grounds - a larger one can be seen at the so called Heroines Monument - a traffic circle on the main road between the airport and Phuket City.
+A statue of Thao Thep Kassatri and Thao Sri Sunthon (known as Chan and Mook before King Rama I gave them these names for their valiant defense of Phuket) lies in the temple grounds - a larger one can be seen at the Heroines Monument - a traffic circle on the main road between the airport and Phuket City.

 There's a lot of history here.
 My daughter was amazed to see a mummified Abbot who died about 50 years ago I think.
 Not sure she could believe she was seeing an actual dead Monk.
 There is another building featuring 3 large Buddha images.
-These were built before the Burmese invasion in 1785.
+These were built before the Burmese invasion.
 The temple was home to 3 sacred Buddha images made of tin, which would have been taken by the invaders had they not been beaten back.
 The tin Buddha images were hidden inside the 3 images that you can see, which were made of concrete.
 The tin images were apparently forgotten about and only uncovered as recently as 1973.
-Phuket was until recently a major tin mining center and this helped to make Phuket quite wealthy.
+Phuket was, until the mid 20th century, a major tin mining center and this helped to make Phuket quite wealthy.